Beef

 About the Sale

-The Herdbuilder Replacement Female Sale is a marketing program conducted by the Alabama Cooperative Extension System’s animal science team and the Alabama Beef Cattle Improvement Association.
-This sale has become known for top quality and top genetics in the consignments offered and is one of the top replacement heifer sales in the southeastern United Sates.
+The Herdbuilder Replacement Female Sale is a marketing program conducted by the Alabama Cooperative Extension System’s Animal Science and Forages team and the Alabama Beef Cattle Improvement Association.
+The sale has two primary goals: provide high-quality bred replacement heifers to beef cattle producers and add value to commercial replacement heifers to enhance profitability.

+The idea for this sale was initiated by Extension agents in 1998, with the first sale being was held in August 1999 at the Alabama Livestock Auction in Uniontown, Alabama.
+This sale has become known for top quality and top genetics in the consignments offered and is one of the top replacement heifer sales in the Southeastern United Sates.
 It has also added to the positive reputation of beef cattle in Alabama and the Southeast.
 Over the years, beef heifers consigned to the program have been primarily Angus, Sim-Angus, Brangus, and F1 Brahman crosses.
 This collection of different breeds has provided buyers with the opportunity to purchase heifers that best fit their respective breeding programs.
 Heifers are sorted based on quality, size, and expected calving dates then offered in uniform lots of three to five heifers.

 Data